LLM-Enhanced Rumor Detection via Virtual Node Induced Edge Prediction: Limitations

 \section{Limitations}

 A limitation of our approach emerges when handling extremely large-scale graphs.
-Despite the cost and runtime analysis in Appendix A, the reliance on LLM APIs can still introduce non-negligible latency, preventing fully real-time responses for very large graphs or numerous subchains.
-In addition, although we design task-specific prompts and introduce the parameter $\gamma$, our method remains inherently dependent on the quality of the underlying LLM.
-When the LLM performs poorly, the signals it provides may be less informative, thereby limiting the performance for graph learning models.
+Despite the cost and runtime analysis in Appendix A, the reliance on LLM APIs can still introduce non-negligible latency, preventing fully real-time responses for very large graphs.